drummerboyministries/.github/profile/README.md

 # Drummer Boy Ministries

-This is meant to contain the repositories associated with hosting a library management app.
+A melange of ideas that I wish I could help churches organize with technological help.
 The name comes from the idea that sometimes all you have to offer is your own skill.